meltano/meltano/docs/src/plugins/extractors/gitlab.md

 This can slow down extraction considerably because of the many API calls required.

+The `merge_request_commits` entity cannot be [selected](/docs/integration.html#selecting-entities-and-attributes-for-extraction) unless this setting is enabled.

 #### How to use

 Manage this setting using [Meltano UI](#using-meltano-ui), [`meltano config`](/docs/command-line-interface.html#config), or an [environment variable](/docs/configuration.html#configuring-settings):